 Wound Healing

-Even if you were one of the lucky ones that got through delivery without a laceration, there was still stretching and pulling in your pelvis and vagina that needs time to heal.
+Even if you were one of the lucky ones who got through delivery without a laceration, there was still stretching and pulling in your pelvis and vagina that need time to heal.
 If you had a C-section after laboring, you likely had multiple cervical exams and still experienced labor pains and have vaginal soreness.
 If you had a planned C-section, your abdominal scar also needs time to heal.
 Letting your incision, laceration, scratch, or stretched vaginal walls have time to heal is the most important thing.
-If you resume intercourse too soon, you could re-open a not completely healed wound, leading to further complications.
+If you resume intercourse too soon, you could reopen a not completely healed wound, leading to further complications.

 At your postpartum appointment, your provider will examine your perineum to ensure healing is complete before you resume intercourse.
 Occasionally, you may need additional time or treatment to ensure complete healing.
 You’ll want to put in the extra time now to avoid long-term complications with wound healing.